Is a Smart Boiler Right For You? Here’s All You Need to Know

 Traditional non-programmable thermostats are operated mechanically, by shifting a lever.

-Their newer, digital counterparts have a digital temperature readout and can be operated with the push of a button.
+However, their newer, digital counterparts have a digital temperature readout and can be operated with the push of a button.

 These are not quite ‘smart’ yet, but they can regulate temperatures on their own.
 You just need to set the program for them through the thermostat controls; think of a coffee maker that’s set to start brewing first thing in the morning.
 It’s just like that.